Exposed wooden lath behind damaged plaster wall surface

 Inspecting and Testing Plaster Keys — Visual and Simple DIY Tests

-Visual checkpoints and what they mean
+Visual checkpoints and their significance

 • Missing or damaged pieces: Physical damage or improper installation.
 Fill gaps and repair damage to prevent further loss.